Shopify/web-configs/Best practices/GraphQL/Testing.md

 # GraphQL Testing

-This guide will discuss strategies for testing GraphQL-connected applications.
-It does not go over strategies for testing GraphQL APIs themselves, or for non-UI uses of GraphQL APIs.
-For the purposes of this guide, we may use React examples to illustrate best practices, but these recommendations should apply to all client-side uses of GraphQL.
+This guide covers strategies for testing GraphQL-connected applications.
+It does not cover testing GraphQL APIs themselves.
+For the purposes of this guide, we will often use React examples to illustrate best practices, but these recommendations should apply to all client-side uses of GraphQL.

 ## Table of contents